 8864 Intro (In Action) — Oliver Patrice Weder (0:00 / 1:28)

 Swarming Simplicity - Oliver Patrice Weder (0:00 / 2:08)

 Apple Cores — Louis Rugg (0:00 / 1:58)

 The Swarm - Oliver Patrice Weder (0:00 / 2:31)

 One of the key areas of interest with this instrument type is the tremolandi.
-You have control not only of the dynamic level of these extraordinarily long articulations, but also the speed.
-From a gentle trickle to a haze of notes.
+You have control over both the dynamic level of these extraordinarily long articulations, and the speed — from a gentle trickle, to a haze of notes.
 We also have two sets of measured trems that, depending on the application, can sync to your host tempo with varying levels of tightness, as well as a hair-raising set of slowly played chords.

 When combined with Blake's scripting and our talented programmers, producers and composers, Swarm gives you instant inspiration of a very special kind.